 I’m still working on how to get the modulation to sound more like tape warble and less like a chorus (on the tape setting).
 And yes, on the 2290 with modulation setting, I am forever trying to emulate what the DML10 did, with its slightly detuned repeats (again, less chorus, more detune).
 But I will get there, some day 🙂

-My only gripe is that since I’m using my own custom toneprints, I have to use the full-size editor to change sounds in the pedal.
-The phone app – which can ”beam” toneprints via the guitar’s pickups – can only handle official toneprints from TC.
-However, the editor for the iPad (with a camera kit, to get an USB out) will work for custom toneprints, so that’s what I use to be able to tweak things on location.
-Now I just need to work out some sort of rubber thingy for the ”fx level” knob, so I can tweak it with my foot…
+The toneprint app can ”beam” toneprints via the guitar’s pickups, and the latest version can also beam user toneprints.
+I haven’t tried it yet, though, so I can’t say how well it works.
+I do use the editor for the iPad (with a camera kit, to get an USB out) to tweak my toneprints, and it remains to be seen how well the iPhone editor works in that regard.
+I also need to work out some sort of rubber thingy for the ”fx level” knob, so I can tweak it with my foot…

 Ibanez DL-5 Digital Delay (x2)